aoifeflav/pands-project/README.md

 ### Petal Width vs. Sepal Width
 ![Plot Image](plot_pwidth_x_swidth.png)

 This figure shows the relationship between Petal Width and Sepal Width.
-This plot has very similar characteristics to the previous one, oneof the main differences being that this plot demonstrates,once again, that Setosa's have much wider Sepals than the other species
+This plot has very similar characteristics to the previous one, one of the main differences being that this plot demonstrates,once again, that Setosa's have much wider Sepals than the other species

 ### Comparison
 ![Plot Image](plot_alltogether.png)

 This plot simply displays each of the individual scatter plots in one figure to highlight the similarities and differences in correlation between each plot.

 ---

 Next I created some Box Plots to get a deeper understanding of the distribution of the data.